AaronWatters/H5Gizmos/doc/Running/Config.md

 <img src="../../H5Gizmos/static/icon.png">

-A script may change the icon usin the `set_icon` method.
+A script may change the icon using the `set_icon` method.
 The script below changes the icon to use the `dog.png` image shown above.